cseanburns/journal-issues/manuscript.md

 and therefore, science itself.
-First, I discuss how the print era of bundling created real scarcity and how that scarcity unjustiably persisted with the introduction of digital technologies.
+First, I discuss how the print era of bundling created real scarcity and how that scarcity unjustifiably persisted with the introduction of digital technologies.
 Second, I discuss how journal publishers have created complexity by publishing multiple